theluqmn/moose/README.md

 > This project is still in **active** development.
 Currently transitioning from C++ to Rust.

 ## To-do

-Below are the features planned for this project.
-Everything needs to be implemented before I consider this project complete.
-Rate of progress varies, as I am working on several projects at once.

 - [ ] accounts
   - [x] create accounts - 25/12/2024